liovic/react-basis/README.md

 ## ⚠️ Design Constraints & Heuristics

-React-Basis uses probabilistic, time-windowed heuristics to approximate linear dependence.
+React-State-Basis uses probabilistic, time-windowed heuristics to approximate linear dependence.
 As with any runtime analysis:

 - Rarely-updated states may appear correlated by chance
 - High-frequency UI interactions may trigger conservative warnings
 - Results are advisory, not prescriptive

-React-Basis is designed to **surface architectural questions**, not enforce correctness.
+React-State-Basis is designed to **surface architectural questions**, not enforce correctness.

 ---

 ## ❓ Frequently Asked Questions

-### **Is React-Basis a replacement for React DevTools or linters?**
+### **Is React-State-Basis a replacement for React DevTools or linters?**
 No.

-React-Basis complements existing tools.
+React-State-Basis complements existing tools.
 Linters analyze **code structure**, and React DevTools show **component behavior**.
-React-Basis analyzes **state relationships over time**-something neither tool is designed to detect.
+React-State-Basis analyzes **state relationships over time**-something neither tool is designed to detect.

 It answers questions like:
 - *“Why do these two states always change together?”*